-I am a third year PhD student studying/researching computer graphics at Clemson University.
+I am a forth year PhD student studying/researching computer graphics at Clemson University.
 I earned my bachelor's degree in computer science at Drexel University.
 I have been super passionate about Apple and programming since I was young.
 I was awarded Apple’s WWDC 2016 Student scholarship.
 Music is a big part of my life: I love classical music and play first violin in orchestras and string quartets.
 I enjoy my life.

 I currently reside in Seneca, South Carolina.
 I was born and raised in the beautiful city of Huzhou, ZJ, China.

 Photo credit: Alex C. @ Exploratorium, SF, CA, 2019

 |Hobby||Spread 3.0 released on App Store!||Sept.
 14, 2020|

 |Personal||My updated resume||Sept.
 12, 2020|

 |Paper||Facial Expression Capturing with ARKit and Facial Animation Recreation Using Blender and Unity||April, 2019|

 |Hobby||My spring 2019 Clemson String Quartet recital (Ravel, Förster)||April, 2019|

 |Project||Final project proposal for my physically based animation class||Nov.
 11, 2018|

 Hanjie "Hollis" Liu received his bachelors degree in computer science in June 2018.
 He was awarded the Undergraduate Outstanding Research Award at Drexel University for his research work on 3D model similarity evaluation techniques and medical image analysis work.
 Hanjie is now a first year PhD student studying computer science at Clemson.
 His current research interests include physically based simulation and data intensive computing.
 In the past 8 months, he took courses on topics of physically based modeling, parallel architecture and human computer interaction.
 In his spare time, Hanjie enjoys writing iOS apps and playing the violin at local string quartets.